julienherrero/awesome-list/README.md

 - [SimpleMobileTools/Simple-Draw](https://github.com/SimpleMobileTools/Simple-Draw) - A canvas you can draw on with different colors.
 - [Spikeysanju/MotionToast](https://github.com/Spikeysanju/MotionToast) - 🌈 A Beautiful Motion Toast Library for Kotlin Android
 - [Spikeysanju/ZoomRecylerLayout](https://github.com/Spikeysanju/ZoomRecylerLayout) - 🎢 Zoom Recycler Layout Manager For Android Kotlin
+- [Splitties/refreshVersions](https://github.com/Splitties/refreshVersions) - Life is too short to google for dependencies and versions
 - [StephenVinouze/KinApp](https://github.com/StephenVinouze/KinApp) - A Kotlin In App Purchase library that lets you easily manage your billing process in Android
 - [StylingAndroid/Rialto](https://github.com/StylingAndroid/Rialto) -
 - [Subito-it/Esito](https://github.com/Subito-it/Esito) - Esito ambition is to be your return type for suspending functions.